clhedrick/kerberos/README.md

 new directories to the user.
 I have created a server, which should run on the file server, and a pam client to create home directories when necessary.
 They use a Kerberized protocol between them.

+## krenew_wrap.so

+We have an issue with ssh.
+Ssh sends a ticket to the other machine.
+But the lifetime of the ticket is only the amount of time left on the current ticket.
+Suppose you start out with a ticket that's good for an hour.
+55 minutes into that you ssh to another machine.
+The ticket on that machine will only be good for 5 min.

+This makes automatic renewal difficult, because you'd have to renew it every couple of minutes.
+Our process running very 50 min wouldn't catch it.

+To fix this, we also ssh to renew the ticket right before connecting to the other machine.
+That gives you a ticket with the full lifetime.
+Because renewing is not an atomic process, if you're unlucky this could make NFS fail.
+(If it happens to recheck your credentials at the exact same time ssh is renewing them.)
+So instead our code creates a new, temporary cache in memory, and puts the renewed tickets there.

+This is done with an interposer library that adds code right after krb5_init_context.
+To use it ssh should be a script that calls the original program.

+#!/bin/sh

+LD_PRELOAD=/usr/libexec/krenew-wrap.so exec /usr/bin/ssh.real "$@"

 ## pam

 The issue here is two factor authentication.
 Freeipa doesn't currently support anonymous credentials with PKINIT.